greenled/portainer-stack-utils/README.md

 In strict mode the script never updates an existent stack nor removes an unexistent one, and instead exits with an error.

 Strict mode can be enabled through [STRICT_MODE envvar](#with-envvars) or [-t flag](#with-flags).

+### List in raw format

+when action is "list", using this switch can turn the default json output format in a raw format.

 ## License